 Who we help: People aged 18 years or over experiencing drug and alcohol problems.

-How to refer: We accept national referrals and private funded patients, please contact the service for more information.
+How to refer: We accept national referrals and self-funded patients, please contact the service for more information.

 Evidence of Effectiveness - A review of the international evidence for Residential Treatment Services shows that there is a strong and consistent evidence base supportive of the benefits of residential treatment that derives both from treatment outcome studies and randomised trials.
 To read a review of the evidence by Sheffield Hallam University's Helena Kennedy Centre for International Justice click here

-Want to know more about our Scottish Residential Service?
-Download the guide here
+Want to know more about the service?
+Download The Scottish Residential Service Community Members Guide